 So, you’ve been in a collision and your car needs to be fixed.
-Fortunately, you have certain rights* when it comes to collision repair that can help make this ordeal much less daunting.
+Fortunately, you’re entitled to certain things when it comes to collision repair that can help make this ordeal much less daunting.

 Knowledge is power.
 And that can certainly be true when it comes to collision repair.
-Here are some helpful things to know that your vehicle gets back on the road in a proper, complete, and safe manner:
+Here are some helpful things to know to help you get your vehicle back on the road in a proper, complete, and safe manner:

-You have the right to a proper repair using GM approved procedures.
+You are entitled to a proper repair using GM-approved procedures.